nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 ![Concept of Node.js and React SSR setup](./react-typescript-node-ssr.png)

 You might've notice that React isn't directly part of the concept sketch.
-That's because it isn't integral too the setup itself but rather _just_ a library for rendering HTML.
+That's because it isn't integral too the setup itself but rather "just" a library for rendering HTML.
 Usually, this HTML is described with the XML-like syntax extension for JavaScript called [JSX](https://reactjs.org/docs/introducing-jsx.html).
 In practice, any JSX can be replaced with corresponding calls to `React.createElement()`:

 ```jsx
 // create React element with JSX